cse605/project2/README.md

 **Visibility of change** is about controlling when changes made to a shared resource are visible to other threads.

 It is possible to avoid the need for mutual exclusion if the need for contended updates is eliminated.
-If your algorithm can guarantee that any given resource is modified by only one thread, then mutual exclusion is unnecessary.
+If an algorithm can guarantee that any given resource is modified by only one thread, then mutual exclusion is unnecessary.
 Read and write operations require that all changes are made visible to other threads.
 However only contended write operations require the mutual exclusion of the changes.

 The most costly operation in any concurrent environment is a **contended write access**.
 To have multiple threads write to the same resource requires complex and expensive coordination.
 Typically this is achieved by employing a synchronization primitive.